lit/lit-element/README.md

     if you're using a compiler that supports them, like TypeScript or Babel.
     * With a static `properties` getter.
     * By manually writing getters and setters.
 You can call `setProperty` or `invalidate` to trigger an update.
-If you use `setProperty`, you can use `getProperty` in the getter.
+If you use `setProperty`, you should use `getProperty` in the getter.

-    Properties may be given an options argument which is an object that desribes how to process the property.
-This may can be either in the `@property({...})` decorator or in the object returned the `properties` getter, e.g. `static get properties { return { foo: {...} }`.
+    Properties can be given an options argument which is an object that describes how to process the property.
+This can be done either in the `@property({...})` decorator or in the object returned from the `properties` getter, e.g. `static get properties { return { foo: {...} }`.

     Property options include:

-    * `attribute`: Describes how and if the property becomes an observedAttribute.
+    * `attribute`: Describes how and if the property becomes an observed attribute.
     If the value is false, the property is not added to `observedAttributes`.
-    If true or absent, the lowercased property name is observed (e.g. `fooBar` becomes `fobar`).
+    If true or absent, the lowercased property name is observed (e.g. `fooBar` becomes `foobar`).
     If a string, the string value is observed (e.g `attribute: 'foo-bar'`).
-    * `type`: Describes how to convert the attribute to/from a property.
+    * `type`: Describes how to serialize and deserialize the attribute to/from a property.
     If this value is a function, it is used to deserialize the attribute value a the property value.
-If it's an object, it can have keys for `fromAttribute` and `toAttribute` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function used to convert the property to an attribute.
+If it's an object, it can have keys for `fromAttribute` and `toAttribute` where `fromAttribute` is the deserialize function and `toAttribute` is a serialize function used to set the property to an attribute.
+If no `toAttribute` function is provided and `reflect` is set to true, the property value is set directly to the attribute.
     * `reflect`: Describes if the property should reflect to an attribute.
-    If true, when the property is set, the attribute value is set using the attribute name taken from the property's `attribute` and the value of the property serialized using `type.toAttribute` if it exists.
+    If true, when the property is set, the attribute is set using the attribute name determined according to the rules for the `attribute` propety option and the value of the property serialized using the rules from the `type` property option.
     * `shouldInvalidate`: Describes if setting a property should trigger invalidation and updating.
-This function takes the `new` and `oldValue` and returns true if invalidation should occur.
+This function takes the `newValue` and `oldValue` and returns true if invalidation should occur.
 If not present, a strict identity check is used.
 This is useful if a property should be considered dirty only if some condition is met, like if a key of an object value changes.